Murder of Dee Dee Blanchard: Move to New Orleans

-They settled in the New Orleans suburb of Slidell.
-They lived in public housing and Blanchard survived on child-support payments from her ex-husband Rod, and public assistance based on her daughter's purported medical conditions.
-Blanchard continued to take her daughter to various specialists, mostly at Tulane Medical Center and the Children's Hospital of New Orleans.
-She sometimes gained treatment for purported problems.

-After she told doctors that Gypsy had seizures every few months, they prescribed anti-seizure medication.
-Gypsy had to undergo surgery during this time and Dee Dee regularly took her to the emergency room for minor ailments.
+Dee Dee and Gypsy settled in the New Orleans suburb of Slidell, where they lived in public housing.
+Dee Dee supported herself through child‑support payments from her ex‑husband, Rod, and through public assistance tied to Gypsy's purported medical conditions.
+She continued taking Gypsy to numerous specialists, primarily at Tulane Medical Center and the Children's Hospital of New Orleans.
+Some physicians provided treatment based on the conditions Dee Dee reported.
+After she told doctors that Gypsy experienced seizures every few months, they prescribed anti-seizure medication.
+During this period, Gypsy underwent surgery, and Dee Dee frequently took her to the emergency room for minor ailments.

-According to the Springfield News-Leader, Blanchard regularly consulted with Dr Robert Beckerman.
-He is said to have treated Gypsy for 10 years.
+According to the Springfield News‑Leader, Dee Dee regularly consulted with Dr. Robert Beckerman, who was said to have treated Gypsy for ten years.

-After Hurricane Katrina devastated the area in August 2005, the pair left their ruined apartment for a shelter in Covington set up for people with special needs.
-They lived in the shelter for three months.
-Dee Dee told officials that Gypsy's medical records, and birth certificate, had been lost in the flood.
-A doctor in Covington who was from the Ozarks suggested the pair relocate to her native Missouri.
-The next month they were airlifted there as part of the resettlement of people left homeless by Katrina.
+After Hurricane Katrina devastated the region in August 2005, Dee Dee and Gypsy left their damaged apartment and relocated to a special‑needs shelter in Covington, where they stayed for three months.
+Dee Dee told officials that Gypsy's medical records and birth certificate had been lost in the flood.
+A doctor at the shelter, who was originally from the Ozarks, suggested that they relocate to Missouri.
+The following month, they were airlifted there as part of the resettlement program for people displaced by the hurricane.

 Move to Missouri (2005)

-At first, Dee Dee and Gypsy lived in a rented home in Aurora, in southwestern Missouri.
-During their time there, Gypsy was honored by the Oley Foundation, which advocates for the rights of feeding-tube recipients, as its 2007 Child of the Year.
+Dee Dee and Gypsy initially lived in a rented home in Aurora, in southwestern Missouri.
+During this period, Gypsy was honored by the Oley Foundation, an organization that advocates for the rights of feeding‑tube recipients, as its 2007 Child of the Year.